Sleep paralysis isn’t a medical emergency. Being familiar with the symptoms can provide peace of mind.

 In some cases, sleep paralysis seems to run in families.
 However, this is rare.
-There is no indication that the condition is hereditary.
+There’s no clear scientific evidence that the condition is hereditary.

 Sleeping on your back may increase your chances of an episode.
 Lack of sleep may also increase the risk of sleep paralysis.

-Symptoms of sleep paralysis typically resolve within a matter of minutes and do not cause any lasting physical effects or trauma.
+Symptoms of sleep paralysis typically resolve within a matter of minutes and don’t cause any lasting physical effects or trauma.
 However, the experience can be quite unsettling and frightening.

-Sleep paralysis that occurs in isolation does not typically require treatment.
-However, those who also have signs of narcolepsy should consult with a physician.
+Sleep paralysis that occurs in isolation doesn’t typically require treatment.
+However, those who also have signs of narcolepsy should consult a doctor.
 This is especially important if symptoms interfere with your work and home life.

-Your doctor may wish to conduct a sleep study (polysomnography) to make a diagnosis if you experience sleep paralysis and other symptoms of narcolepsy.
+Your doctor may wish to conduct a sleep study, called a polysomnography.
+The results of the study will help your doctor make a diagnosis, if you are experiencing sleep paralysis and other symptoms of narcolepsy.
 This type of study requires an overnight stay at a hospital or sleep center.

-Your doctor may prescribe certain drugs to help manage the condition your sleep paralysis if narcolepsy is the underlying cause.
-The most commonly prescribed medications are stimulants and selective serotonin reuptake inhibitors (such as Prozac).
+Your doctor may prescribe certain drugs to help manage your sleep paralysis if narcolepsy is the underlying cause.
+The most commonly prescribed medications are stimulants and selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac).
 Stimulants help you stay awake.
-Selective serotonin reuptake inhibitors help manage symptoms associated with narcolepsy (Mayo Clinic, 2010).
+SSRIs help manage symptoms associated with narcolepsy.

-You can minimize symptoms or frequency of episodes with a few simple lifestyle changes, such as:
+You can minimize symptoms or frequency of episodes with a few simple lifestyle changes:

 - Reduce stress in your life.